indeedeng/iwf/gen/iwfidl/docs/WorkflowWorkerRpcRequest.md

 `func (o *WorkflowWorkerRpcRequest) HasDataAttributes() bool`

 HasDataAttributes returns a boolean if a field has been set.

+### GetSignalChannelInfos

+`func (o *WorkflowWorkerRpcRequest) GetSignalChannelInfos() map[string]ChannelInfo`

+GetSignalChannelInfos returns the SignalChannelInfos field if non-nil, zero value otherwise.

+### GetSignalChannelInfosOk

+`func (o *WorkflowWorkerRpcRequest) GetSignalChannelInfosOk() (*map[string]ChannelInfo, bool)`

+GetSignalChannelInfosOk returns a tuple with the SignalChannelInfos field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSignalChannelInfos

+`func (o *WorkflowWorkerRpcRequest) SetSignalChannelInfos(v map[string]ChannelInfo)`

+SetSignalChannelInfos sets SignalChannelInfos field to given value.

+### HasSignalChannelInfos

+`func (o *WorkflowWorkerRpcRequest) HasSignalChannelInfos() bool`

+HasSignalChannelInfos returns a boolean if a field has been set.

+### GetInternalChannelInfos

+`func (o *WorkflowWorkerRpcRequest) GetInternalChannelInfos() map[string]ChannelInfo`

+GetInternalChannelInfos returns the InternalChannelInfos field if non-nil, zero value otherwise.

+### GetInternalChannelInfosOk

+`func (o *WorkflowWorkerRpcRequest) GetInternalChannelInfosOk() (*map[string]ChannelInfo, bool)`

+GetInternalChannelInfosOk returns a tuple with the InternalChannelInfos field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInternalChannelInfos

+`func (o *WorkflowWorkerRpcRequest) SetInternalChannelInfos(v map[string]ChannelInfo)`

+SetInternalChannelInfos sets InternalChannelInfos field to given value.

+### HasInternalChannelInfos

+`func (o *WorkflowWorkerRpcRequest) HasInternalChannelInfos() bool`

+HasInternalChannelInfos returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)